PrivacyStreams/PrivacyStreams.github.io/index.md

 The basic data types in PrivacyStreams include **Item** and **Stream**.

-- **Item** is the type of the element in a Stream.
+- **Item** is the type of elements in a Stream.
 An **Item** is a map, in which each key-value pair represents the name and value of a field.
     - Each kind of personal data has a list of pre-defined fields.
 Below is an example of call log **Item**:

     <pre>